kpindl/Master-thesis-Code/README.md

 ```
 Main method: Inserts the target regions and assigns them to the sequencing enrichment version

 * **MIDAS_DB**: Inits connection to database, executes and caches SQL queries

 ## MIDAS Client
+### Java classes

+* **Controller**: Controller classes define the functionalities of the fxml files
+* **Models**: POJO java classes representing data
+* **Wrapper**: Wrapper classes are helper classes for executing GraphQL queries and mutations

+### Resources
+The resources folder contains the fxml files that define the user interface.
+The elements of the fxml file are assigned with an identifier name that can be used in the controller classes to give the elements a functionality.

 ## MIDAS GraphQL Server
 Spring Boot GraphQL server for interaction between software client and database